yogishpa/graph-samples/neptune-workbench-stop-start/README.md

-# SageMaker Notebook Scheduler
+# Neptune Workbench Scheduler

-CloudFormation template to automatically start and stop a SageMaker notebook instance on a defined schedule.
+Automatically start and stop an Amazon Neptune workbench (SageMaker notebook) on a defined schedule to optimize costs.

 ## Schedule

 - **Weekdays**: Runs from 9 AM to 7 PM IST (3:30 AM to 1:30 PM UTC)
 - **Weekends**: Stopped (Friday 7 PM to Monday 9 AM)

-## Resources Created

-- Lambda functions for starting and stopping the notebook
-- EventBridge rules for scheduling
-- IAM role with required permissions

-## Deployment
+## Deployment Options

+### CloudFormation

 1. Log in to AWS Console
 2. Navigate to CloudFormation